the-coding-school/the-cs/README.md

+## Project Basics

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) but has been ejected using `npm eject`, which means there is full access to the Webpack and Babel configuration of the project.

+This was done in order to implement SCSS and React Router.

+### Usage

+To run locally:
+`npm run start`

+To build project to `build` folder:
+`npm run build`

+To deploy to gh-pages for this repo:
+`npm run deploy`

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>